 Ferns need good potting soil, average room temperatures, and need to be put in a place that doesn’t get direct sunlight and is somewhat shady.
 As in the garden, they’ll need to be kept moist as a houseplant.
 Misting the plants keeps the humidity level high and also helps keep the fronds clean.
 The plants are also light feeders and only need fertilizing once a month or so.

 The lady fern is one fern that can grow in full sunlight.
 Lady fern has lacy, 30 to 36-inch fronds that begin as pale green and grown darker over time.

 The cinnamon fern grows in boggy areas and swamps.
-It produces lovely sterile and fertile fronds, with the fertile fronds being somewhat shorter than the infertile fronds.
+It produces lovely sterile and fertile fronds, with the fertile fronds being somewhat shorter than the sterile fronds.
 Cinnamon fern is named because the fertile fronds eventually darken to the color of cinnamon.
-The fern doesn’t produce cinnamon, which comes from an entirely different plant.
+The greenery doesn’t produce cinnamon, which comes from an entirely different plant.

 New York fern has pretty, tapering fronds and is naturally found in Canada and down through the eastern part of the United States.
 New York fern can grow in quite acidic soil.